mariojerez/px4_uav_patrol/README.md

 5. Install [QGC](https://qgroundcontrol.com/)

 ## Run a mission
-1. Start PX4 SITL for specific wind conditions.
+1. Set the specific wind conditions for PX4 SITL simulation.
 To make the windy environment that you want, make a copy of ```PX4-Autopilot/Tools/simulation/gz/worlds/windy.sdf``` and take a look at the file.
 Change the name from windy to something specific to the wind condition you want.
 Make sure ```enable_wind``` is ```true```.
 Adjust the wind vector here:
 ``` sdf
 <wind>
       <linear_velocity>East North Up></linear_velocity>